-GBMSD is involved in lawsuits related to failures of a force main constructed by contractors for GBMSD, resulting in repair costs incurred or expected to be incurred in the future by the parties to the lawsuit.
-Although GBMSD's portion of repair costs, net of any settlement, cannot be forecast with any certainty, management does not anticipate a material impact on GBMSD's financial position or results of operations.
+GBMSD was previously involved in lawsuits related to failures of a force main constructed by contractors for GBMSD, resulting in repair costs incurred by the parties to the lawsuit.
+During 2022, GBMSD settled this claim for approximately \$2.7 million.
 GBMSD is also party to other pending claims and legal proceedings.
 Although the outcome of such matters cannot be forecast with certainty, it is the opinion of management that the likelihood is remote that any such claims or proceedings will have a material adverse effect on the GBMSD's financial position or results of operations.